ac8ai/langtree/docs/internal/CODING_STANDARDS.md

-# DPCL Coding Standards
+# LangTree DSL Coding Standards

 ## Overview

-This document defines the coding standards, conventions, and architectural principles for the DPCL framework.
+This document defines the coding standards, conventions, and architectural principles for the LangTree DSL framework.
 These guidelines ensure consistency, maintainability, and scalability across the codebase.

 ## Development Practices